ibm-cloud-docs/Cloudant/api/cloudant_query.md

 ### Creating a "type=text" index
 {: #creating-a-type-text-index}

-While it is preferable to use default values when you create a single text index, some useful index attributes can be modified.
+It is preferable to use default values when you create a single text index, but some useful index attributes can be modified.

 For Full Text Indexes (FTIs), `type` must be set to `text`.
 {: tip}